adilth/Where-money-gose/README.md

 # Introduction

-A Simple webpage to target your money where it spends. and is built using the MVC Architecture, we have also implemented "authorization" so user can sign up, customize & personalize the app
+A Simple webpage to target your money where it spends. and is built using the MVC Architecture, we have also implemented "authorization" so users can sign up, customize & personalize the app

 ---